 After the passing of long-time Executive Director, Jane Avery, Community Harvest announced a new Executive Leadership Team in January, 2016.
-Carmen Cumberland, President, and John R. Wolf, CEO, bring considerable experience to Community Harvest.
+Carmen Cumberland, Executive President, and John R. Wolf, CEO, bring considerable experience to Community Harvest.

 Carmen Cumberland, Executive President

-Carmen has been in the non-profit sector for more than sixteen years.
+Carmen has been in the non-profit sector for more than seventeen years.
 After spending two years as the accounting assistant at Catholic Charities, she joined Community Harvest Food Bank in 2001 and served as the Director of Finance and Human Resource Manager.
 In that capacity, she was responsible for the development and implementation of the agency budget and worked closely with senior staff and the board of directors.
 Carmen also managed Human Resource functions for Community Harvest, including employee recruitment and selection, benefits and compensation, training and development, and employee relations.
 In December 2014, Carmen was asked to serve as Interim Executive Director by Community Harvest‘s Board of Directors.
 She maintained her roles in finance and human resource management while leading all aspects of daily operations of the Food Bank as Interim Executive Director.
-In January 2016, Carmen officially became President of Community Harvest as part of the new leadership team with John Wolf, CHFB CEO.
+In January 2016, Carmen officially became President of Community Harvest as part of the new executive leadership team with John Wolf, CHFB CEO.

 Carmen has two sons – Cameron, an IPFW Chemistry graduate, and Casey, an IPFW Accounting major.
 In her leisure time, she likes gardening, walking, or spending time with family and friends at the lake.